-Marmeladov's own daughter was fourteen at the time that he proposed to Katerina.
-Katerina accepted.
+Marmeladov's own daughter was 14 at the time he proposed to Katerina.
 Her family was against it, but they didn't care.

 It's been about a year and a half since they've moved here, to St. Petersburg.

-He got a job, but lost it (for drinking).
+He got a job but lost it (because of drinking).

 Katerina was mean to Marmeladov's daughter, Sonia, while she was growing up.

 Sonia has never been to school, but she reads and tries to make money.

 She made some shirts for one guy, but he said they were badly made and didn't pay her (even though he knew there were hungry children involved).